VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 ## Why C?

 This chapter of OpGuides will be mostly C, but, why?
 Well, there's only really a few options for learning low level programming that make sense to start with.
 C, C++, Rust are the 'big three' that come to mind for me.
 C is awesome.
-It's spec is small, it's been kept minimal, and it's got a ton of tools to help you learn.
+Its spec is small, it's been kept minimal, and it's got a ton of tools to help you learn.
 It forces you to know the low level, which in this case is great.
-C++ has grown into behemoth where any thing can be done in about a dozen different ways and each development team is effectively writing in their own dialect of C++.
+C++ has grown into a behemoth where anything can be done in about a dozen different ways and each development team is effectively writing in their own dialect of C++.

 On the other hand, C has a lot of annoyances due to its minimalism.
 For example, there are no strings - only arrays of characters - and all memory management is manual.

-Rust is cool, but I think it's more of a language you need to grow into understand why someone would want to use it.
+Rust is cool, but I think it's more of a language you need to grow into to understand why someone would want to use it.
 It's very rigid and does a very good job of preventing memory mistakes and making sure the programmer has handled any errors that could come their way (What do you do if you go to open a file and it's not there, for example).

 Thankfully, C++ and C are pretty similar, as C++ is a superset of C - that is it's C with a whole wack ton of added features (for better or worse)

 What this really means is that should you need the added features of C++ the syntax should be at least familiar.
-Keep in mind though they are different languages.
+Keep in mind though, they are different languages.
 C++ has features that you absolutely should use if you're writing in it.
 Strings, abstracting out much of the memory management, 'vectors', etc.

 It's also worth considering that you can use C code in C++ projects if you need.